MattHatwey/Manemo/chapter5.md

 Some people wanted to stay until the night festival.
 Others wanted a quick rest before the night festival.
 But nobody wanted to miss it.

 It was now 8:30PM.
-The night festival had started.

-Legendaria looked at the skies.
+Manemos who stayed near the area the whole time started preparing the night festival.

+Manemos started pouring in at about 8:50PM.
+A few Manemos arrived earlier.

+All the Manemos were there by 9:10PM.
+The festival was going to start at 9:30PM, but since everyone had already arrived, they started early.